Stabbing is great and all, but wouldn’t it be nice to extend the range of your lethality?

 3. SOG Clip Point Throwing Knives

 The clip point blade is a little odd for throwing knives but it does work well and I have no complaints there.
 The handle is a little, uh, it’s alright.
-Like I said in the guide, I’m not huge on the paracord, but this one uses it surprisingly well.
+Like I said in the guide, I’m not huge on the paracord, but it can easily be removed if you don’t like the feel of it.

 The knives themselves are constructed from black 420 stainless steel and are 10” in length.
 They come with a multi-threaded nylon sheath that utilizes a belt loop and velcro locking mechanism.